Official Global Travel Advisory

 If you are a Canadian citizen, but also a citizen of Peru, our ability to offer you consular services may be limited while you're there.
 You may also be subject to different entry/exit requirements.

-The currency is the Peruvian nuevo sol (PEN).
+The currency is the Peruvian sol (PEN).
 The U.S. dollar is widely accepted.

-Credit cards are widely accepted in Lima, but less so outside major cities.
-Many establishments will request to see a passport (or a photocopy) to confirm the identity of the person using the credit card.
+Credit cards are not commonly accepted outside major cities.
+Many establishments will request to see a passport to confirm the identity of the person using the credit card.

 Natural disasters and climate